Log in to create free customized alerts based on your prefernces

 Estimated Number of Awards: 7,000

-HUD may supplement the total amount with funds carried over or recaptured from previous fiscal years.
-Funding instruments are grants under the Community Development funding activity category (CFDA/ALN: 14.267).
+HUD may add to the total amount with available funds carried over or recaptured from previous fiscal years.
+The funding instrument is a grant under CFDA/ALN 14.267.

-Individuals, foreign entities, sole proprietorships, and for-profit entities are not eligible to apply or to serve as subrecipients of grant funds.
-Project applicants must meet all statutory and regulatory requirements under the McKinney-Vento Homeless Assistance Act.
+Individuals, foreign entities, sole proprietorship organizations, and for-profit entities are not eligible to apply for grants or to be subrecipients of grant funds.
+Project applicants must meet all statutory and regulatory requirements in the McKinney-Vento Homeless Assistance Act.

-Applicants must have an active and up-to-date account in SAM.gov at the time of application and throughout the life of any award.
-A valid Unique Entity Identifier (UEI) from SAM.gov is required.
-Registration in SAM.gov can take several weeks, so early action is strongly advised.
-Applications must be submitted through esnaps.hud.gov, where an active account is required.
-Step-by-step registration instructions are available from the CoC Registration and Competition resources on the esnaps website.
+Applicants must have an active and up-to-date account with SAM.gov at the time of application and throughout the life of any award.
+A valid Unique Entity Identifier (UEI) is required to apply for funding.
+Registration in SAM.gov can take several weeks, so applicants should begin the process early.

 Posted Date: June 1, 2026